niwciu/LCD_HD44780/ReadMe.md

     #define USE_LCD_CURSOR_ON               ON
     #define USE_LCD_CURSOR_OFF              ON
     #define USE_LCD_BLINKING_CURSOR_ON      ON

-    ...
+    #if LCD_BUFFERING == ON
+    #define USE_LCD_BUF_INT                 ON
+    #define USE_LCD_BUF_HEX                 ON
+    #define USE_LCD_BUF_BIN                 ON
+    #endif
     ```
     <br>
-3. If setting USE_DEF_CHAR_FUNCTION &nbsp; ON define special characters and character banks in lcd_hd44780_def_char.h <br> For more details about defining custom char please refer to [How to define custom characters and custom character banks.](#how-to-define-custome-charatcters-and-custom-character-banks)
+4. If setting USE_DEF_CHAR_FUNCTION &nbsp; ON define special characters and character banks in lcd_hd44780_def_char.h <br> For more details about defining custom char please refer to [How to define custom characters and custom character banks.](#how-to-define-custome-charatcters-and-custom-character-banks)
-4. Declare the LCD IO driver interface in your application on the GPIO driver side.
+5. Declare the LCD IO driver interface in your application on the GPIO driver side.
 This interface should contain the following implementation defined in lcd_hd44780_interface.h<br>
    <br>
     ```C
    /************LCD_IO_driver_interface implementation START**************/